AlexandreGerault/p7_bile_mo/README.md

 ### UML diagrams

-UML diagrams are available in the `docs` folder.
+UML diagrams are available in the `documentation` folder.

 ### API Reference